Amazon Review Scraping: Using Code and No Code Approaches

 1. Sign up or log in to your ScrapeHero Cloud account.

-2. Go to the Amazon Product Reviews and Ratings Scraper by ScrapeHero Cloud in the marketplace.
+2. Go to the Amazon Product Reviews and Ratings Scraper by ScrapeHero Cloud.

-• You can get the ASIN from the product details section of the product page.copy product ASIN to scrape amazon reviews on ScrapeHero Cloud
+• You can get the product’s ASIN from the product information section of a product listing page.

-9. You can also export the review data into an Excel spreadsheet from here.
-Click on the Download Data, select “Excel,” and open the downloaded file using Microsoft Excel.
+8. You can also pull Amazon review data into a spreadsheet from here.
+Just click on Download Data, select Excel, and open the downloaded file using Microsoft Excel.

 Using Amazon Reviews API by ScrapeHero Cloud

-The ScrapeHero Cloud Amazon Reviews API is an alternate tool for extracting reviews and ratings from Amazon.
-This user-friendly API enables those with minimal technical expertise to obtain review data effortlessly from Amazon.
+The ScrapeHero Cloud Amazon Product Reviews and Ratings API is an alternate tool for extracting product details from Amazon.
+This user-friendly API enables those with minimal technical expertise to obtain product data effortlessly from Amazon.

-This section will walk you through the steps to configure and utilize the Amazon Reviews Scraper API provided by ScrapeHero Cloud.
+This section will walk you through the steps to configure and utilize the Amazon Product Reviews and Ratings API provided by ScrapeHero Cloud.

 1. Sign up or log in to your ScrapeHero Cloud account.

-2. Go to the Amazon Reviews Scraper API by ScrapeHero Cloud in the marketplace.
+2. Go to the Amazon Product Reviews and Ratings API by ScrapeHero Cloud.

 Use Cases of Amazon Review Data

-Wondering why you might want to scrape product reviews and ratings from Amazon?
+Why might you want to scrape product reviews and ratings from Amazon?
 Here are some use cases where this information can make a difference:

-Keeping tabs on your business reputation involves continuously monitoring how you’re perceived and dissecting customer opinions about your products and services.
-With detailed review data, you can gain deep insights into both your operational strengths and areas needing improvement.
+Managing your business reputation involves continuously monitoring how you’re perceived and dissecting customer opinions about your products and services.
+With detailed review data, you can gain deep insights into your operational strengths and areas needing improvement.

 Consumers often discuss whether a product offers good value for its price in their reviews.
-By keeping an eye on these comments, you can assess if your pricing strategy aligns with consumer perception of value.
+By monitoring these comments, you can assess whether your pricing strategy aligns with consumers’ perceptions of value.

 Frequently Asked Questions